-The Department of Pediatrics at Memorial Sloan Kettering makes our school program a high priority.
+The Department of Pediatrics makes our school program a high priority.
 As one of 40 hospitals participating in a New York City Department of Education program called Hospital Schools, we have several full-time teachers who play an active role in educating our pediatric patients.

-Our teachers, employed by the New York City Board of Education, help children and teens undergoing cancer treatment maintain their studies and prepare for exams.
+Our teachers, employed by the New York City Board of Education, help children and teens undergoing cancer treatment keep up with their studies and prepare for exams.
 We work closely with each child’s school and/or home instructor to enable a student to return to class after treatment with little or no loss of educational standing, and to prepare for required tests, including New York State Regents exams, SATs, and GEDs.

 Child Life Services

-Child life specialists are trained professionals who are experts in human growth and development.
-We have a variety of backgrounds and interests including education, psychology, fine arts, and art therapy.
+Child life specialists are experts in human growth and development.
+Our staff has a variety of backgrounds and interests, including education, psychology, fine arts, and art therapy.
 We combine our skills and certifications to create comprehensive child life services that educate and empower patients and family members throughout an illness.
-The goal of our Child Life Program is to help young patients and their families develop strategies for coping with and adjusting to treatment.
+The goal of our program is to help young patients and their families cope with and adjust to treatment.

 Our programming gives patients the chance to participate in many of the usual activities that children, adolescents, and young adults enjoy.
 Under the direction of child life specialists, we offer a range of age-appropriate activities daily in the Pediatric Day Hospital and the inpatient unit.
 These are designed to provide our patients and their siblings with social environments and supportive ways to spend time in the hospital.

 Physical and Occupational Therapy

-Our child and young adult patients may also benefit from the therapies offered by our Integrative Medicine Service, which complements mainstream medical care by addressing the physical and emotional symptoms associated with cancer and its treatment.
+Our child and young adult patients may also benefit from the therapies offered by our Integrative Medicine Service, which supports mainstream medical care by addressing the physical and emotional symptoms of cancer and its treatment.
 We offer music therapy, mind/body therapies, dance and movement therapy, yoga, and other services for our inpatients and outpatients in groups or at the bedside.

 Pediatric Pain & Palliative Care